A colon cleanse may help with constipation. You can do a natural colon cleanse at home using water, diet, and some over-the-counter products.

 Resistant starches are similar to fiber.
 They’re also found in plant foods like potatoes, rice, legumes, green bananas, and grains.

 There is a downside, though.
 Resistant starches are found in carbohydrates.
-Still, low-carb dieters can choose options that cause fewer blood sugar spikes.
-These include rice and waxy potatoes.
+Still, if following a low carb diet, you can choose options that cause fewer blood sugar spikes.
+These include whole wheat, green bananas, or lentils.

 Including these in the diet, like fiber, can be great for cleansing the colon.